MTG/essentia/doc/sphinxdoc/howto_streaming_extractor.rst

 in your processing tree, that is the audio loader (all algorithms are connected after it).
 The audio loader is referred to as the *generator* in this case.

-And this is all you have to call to make all the processing happen!
-Basically, all the algorithms will do all the processing they can (that is: compute all the MFCCs for all the audio), and when the ``run()`` function returns, the Pool will have been filled with the MFCC coefficients.
+And this is all you have to call to make all the processing happen.
+Basically, all the algorithms will do all the processing they can (that is, compute all the MFCCs for all the audio), and when the ``run()`` function returns, the Pool will be filled with the MFCC coefficients.

 Aggregating the results and writing them to disk